 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-The Nothern Nevada Correctional Center/Stewart Conservation Camp Saddle Horse and Burro Training Program is a cooperative partnership between the Bureau of Land Management, the Nevada Department of Corrections, and the Nevada Department of Agriculture.
-The program gentles and trains wild horses for adoption.
+The Northern Nevada Correctional Center/Stewart Conservation Camp Saddle Horse and Burro Training Program is a cooperative partnership between the Bureau of Land Management and the Nevada Department of Corrections-Silver State Industries.
+Through this training program, wild horses and burros are gentled and trained before being adopted.
 About 60 wild horses and burros are trained and adopted at the facility each year.

-All horses and burros are adopted through a competitive oral bid and each horse or burro is only offered for adoption once during each event.
+The program holds quarterly adoptions each year and all wild horses and burros are offered through a competitive-bid adoption conducted by an auctioneer.
+Each wild horse or burro is only offered for adoption once during each event.
 This is an adoption, not a sale.
-The adopter must take proper care of the wild hore or burro for one year and at that time can apply for title.
-Once the title is issued the horse or burro will then belong to the adopter.
+The adopter must take proper care of the wild horse or burro for one year and at that time can apply for title.
+Once the title is issued the wild horse or burro will then belong to the adopter.

-To be qualified to bid each potential adopter must fill out an adoption application prior to bidding on a horse.
+To be qualified to bid, each potential adopter must fill out an adoption application prior to bidding.
 You must complete all the required fields and bring it with you on the day of the adoption, or you can fill out the adoption application the morning of the event.
-Once your adoption application has reviewed and approved by a BLM staff person, you will be issued a bidder card and be eligible to bid.
+Once your adoption application has been reviewed and approved by a BLM staff person, you will be issued a bidder card and be eligible to bid.